sophos-iaas/aws-cf-templates/README.md

 # Sophos NSG CloudFormation Templates

-This repository tracks the content of the Sophos NSG CloudFormation template S3 bucket *s3://sophos-nsg-cf/*
+This repository tracks the templates used within the Sophos NSG CloudFormation template S3 bucket *s3://sophos-nsg-cf/*

+## Usage

-You can use any of the templates directory in CloudFormation by referencing its S3 URL.
-Just prepend
+You can use any of the templates with CloudFormation by referencing its S3 URL.

+### Usage in all regions except AWS GovCloud (US)

+For using the template in all regions except the AWS GovCloud (US) region prepend

 ```
 https://s3.amazonaws.com/sophos-nsg-cf/
 ```

-to the filename inside the repository.
-So e.g. for *utm/utm-latest-autoscaling.template* the URL is
+to the template filename from the Sophos NSG template repository.

+As an example the URL for *utm/utm-latest-autoscaling.template* is

 ```
 https://s3.amazonaws.com/sophos-nsg-cf/utm/utm-latest-autoscaling.template
 ```

+### Usage in AWS GovCloud (US) region

-For GovCloud you need to use the prefix
+For GovCloud you need to use the following prefix:

 ```
 https://s3-us-gov-west-1.amazonaws.com/sophos-nsg-cf/
 ```

-instead.
-So for *utm/utm-latest-autoscaling.template* the URL is then
+When using *utm/utm-latest-autoscaling.template* the  URL is

 ```
 https://s3-us-gov-west-1.amazonaws.com/sophos-nsg-cf/utm/utm-latest-autoscaling.template